 At 729km and taking almost ten hours, the Nordland line is Norway's longest single train journey.
 The railway crosses 293 bridges, ploughs through 154 tunnels and crosses the Arctic circle on its epic journey northwards from Trondheim to Bodø.

-While not the most visually appealing route, it’s still an undoubted highlight among Norway trains.
+While not as visually appealing as the Oslo to Bergen route, it’s still an undoubted highlight among Norway trains.

 A different experience

-The journey isn't as picturesque as some of Norway's other famous railway lines, but it still offers much of interest along the route.
-Mountainous scenery to the east, rocky coastal scenery to the west, and small communities all along the route.
+The journey isn't as famous as some of Norway's other railway lines, but it still offers much of interest along the route.
+There's mountainous scenery, rivers, bridges, and small communities all along the route.

 It's a different story in the winter, when blankets of snow can create a stunning vista – for as long as there is daylight to see it, of course!

-From Bodø, three different ferries leave for different parts of the islands, so Bodø has become a popular stopping point for those heading there.
+From Bodø, two different ferries leave for different parts of the islands, so Bodø has become a popular stopping point for those heading there.

 Why visit Bodø?